 Huge win for a sleeper team?
 Log in and get your bet down before the odds market has a chance to react.
 Horrible loss for one of the favorites?
 Take a pause and see how the public reacts and look to get a bet in at an even better price.

-Odds are real-time as listed at legal US online sportsbooks.
+Before the four playoff teams are even decided you can get your bet down on the future NCAAF champion.
+Our odds feed below is real-time as listed at legal US online sportsbooks.
 Hover over the odds you like and click to claim your welcome bonus and register a new account.
 Use the toggle menus to change your state or see alternate NCAA football odds boards.

 The legal sports betting environment in the US is expanding every year.
 A number of states are fully up and running with both retail and online sportsbooks, while others are still a work in progress.
 Here’s the current list of states where you can legally and safely make your college football bets online: